iconindicators/appindicators/README.md

     deactivate
 ```

-Some indicators, such as `indicatorlunar`, require additional packages specified in the `dependencies` field of `pyproject.toml`.
+Some indicators, such as `indicatorlunar`, require additional packages specified in the `dependencies` field of the respective `pyproject.toml`.
 Include additional packages after `PyGObject` in the above command.

 ## Development Under Geany

+Ensure `indicatortest` runs in a terminal from source as per the previous section.

 Assuming the source code is located in `/home/bernard/Programming/Indicators`, create the project et al:

-#TODO See if $HOME can be used instead of /home/bernard
+TODO See if $HOME can be used instead of /home/bernard

 ```
     Project > New